benptorrance/flexbox-wireframe-practice/README.md

 # flexbox-wireframe-practice
-A project to test my understanding of the CSS Flexbox layout.
+A project built to test my understanding of the CSS Flexbox layout.